 Every time you count your caloric intake, look at the nutrition facts label and note down your calories, carbs, fats, protein.

-We will “reverse engineer” together the nutritional data for a Mcdonald’s Big Mac in order to see how all this calorie counting “stuff” works.
+Take a look at the picture to the right.
+It’s a picture of a Big Mac caloric values.
+We will “reverse engineer” the nutritional data for a Mcdonald’s Big Mac in order to see how this calorie counting “stuff” works.

 - Total Fat: 33 grams

 Let’s make some calculations to see if the numbers are correct:

 - 33 g of fat = 297 calories

 - 44 g of carbohydrate = 176 calories